mingus-sessions/nsmls/CUSTOMIZATION.md

 - tell git to add the changes in the given file(s) to be recorded
 git add some_file
-- git will ask you to provide a message describing your changes,
 git commit -m "my commit"
-- while showing a diff of what's being commited.
+- show a diff of what's being commited.
 git commit -v